jasminl/adaptics/README.md

 == 1.
 PREREQUISITES ==

-Project template used from Michael Safyan's cpp-project-template (http://code.google.com/p/cpp-project-template/).
+Project template adapted from Michael Safyan's cpp-project-template (http://code.google.com/p/cpp-project-template/).
+Unlike the original template, boost's unit test framework is used instead of UnitTest++, QT is not necessary, and the project can be used to build both a family of libraries and applications.

  This project requires:
   * Cross-platform Make (CMake) v2.6.2+